puglisij/mario/README.md

     <!-- <MainPath>./dist/index.html</MainPath> -->
 ```

+- Restart Photoshop (Any changes to manifest.xml require a restart).
 - Run `npm run serve` in the terminal at the project root
 - Launch host application and find in Window > Extensions